aspose-barcode/Aspose.BarCode-API-References/english/androidjava/com.aspose.barcode.barcoderecognition/decodetype/_index.md

 ```

-Specifies that the data should be decoded with  **HIBC LIC QR**  blank specification
+Specifies that the data should be decoded with  **HIBC LIC QR**  barcode specification

 ### HIBCQRPAS {#HIBCQRPAS}
 ```